Singapore has earned its reputation as one of the best shopping destinations in the world.

 Paragon Shopping Centre is one of the more classy shopping malls on Orchard Road.

-The dramatic glass walls on its exterior attracts upscale shoppers.
+The dramatic glass walls on its exterior attract upscale shoppers.

 With its sleek architecture, central location, and high-end brands, Paragon Shopping Centre gives you the best in luxury shopping.

-- Shop –Paragon Shopping Center has some of the best shops on offer.
+- Upscale Shops – Paragon Shopping Center has some of the best brands on offer.
 In addition to clothing, you’ll find jewelry, furniture, and books.

-- See some art – White Space Art Asia displays works of Chinese ink and focuses on the stories behind this age-old art form.
+- Art – White Space Art Asia displays works of Chinese ink and focuses on the stories behind this age-old art form.
 Meanwhile, Lumas Gallery showcases various pieces of contemporary photography.

-- Visit one of Asia’s best beauty spas – Paragon Shopping Centre is home to Porcelain, an extremely popular skincare brand in Asia.
+- Beauty spas – Paragon Shopping Centre is home to Porcelain, an extremely popular skincare brand in Asia.
 The World Luxury Spa Awards crowned this brand as the “Best Beauty Spa in Asia”.
 You can get a facial treatment from some of the best aestheticians around.

 6. 313 Somerset